 A single character.
-A range of characters ie. A-L or A-Z or 0-9 A masked value ie. (meaning all classes) A combination of the above separated by commas, ie. CLASSLIM(A-G,J,K,0-9)
+A range of characters ie. A-L or A-Z or 0-9 A masked value ie. (meaning all classes)

+A combination of the above separated by commas, ie. CLASSLIM(A-G,J,K,0-9)

-Make Updated Modules available to the JES2 address space
+STEP 3 - Make Updated Modules available to the JES2 address space, and process the Shared Spool Mods parameter statements.

 Make the updated JES2 load modules available.
 That may require a refresh of LLA or copying a maintenance pack to production.
 All modules created by the JES2 usermods are link-edited into DDDEF SHASLNKE, so you may copy the individual modules, or recopy the entire JES2 library.
-The final step is to shutdown and restart JES2.
-This can be accomplished via 'rolling warm starts''.
+The final step is to shut down and restart JES2 a warm start is required - a HOT START will not bring the new load modules into storage, nor will it process the Shared Spool Mods parameter statements.
+The WARM STARTS can be accomplished via 'rolling warm starts''.
 NOTE - it is not possible to update all of these exits simply by using \$REPEXIT or \$ADDEXIT commands.
 Some must be active while the JES2 parms are still being read, others create dynamic table extensions and only take effect at JES2 initialization.
 Generally speaking, you may use \$REPEXIT with exits other than exit 19 and 24, or the STJTABS and STSSMTBS modules.
 It is not necessary to shutdown all JES2 tasks in the MAS at the same time.